 Directions to the camp will be emailed to you in the Ride Guide in April.
 They will also be listed on the parking pass.

-Overnight parking for Friday and Saturday nights is available for $10 (click here to get a pass).
-We will provide directions to the event in the Ride Guide (emailed in September) and on the parking pass (mailed in September).
+Overnight parking for Friday and Saturday nights only is available for $10 (click here to get a pass).
+We will provide directions to the event in the Ride Guide (emailed in April) and on the parking pass (mailed in early May).
 There will be signage pointing you to parking when you arrive.
 After parking, follow the signs to the rider Packet Pick-Up area.
 You may want to check in and get acquainted before unpacking all your gear.

 The idea is to have a relaxing, enjoyable weekend of riding.
 The key to that?
 Take care of as many details as possible before the ride.
 In this section you’ll find pretty much everything you need to know to make your Cycle Oregon experience a great one.

 Hot showers will be provided at the overnight site.
 The showers come with dressing rooms and sinks.
 Please remember to bring a towel or two, as we do not provide towels or toiletries.

-The Bike Gallery’s team of bicycle technicians provides mechanical support on the course and at the overnight site.
+The Bike Gallery’s team of bicycle technicians provides mechanical support at the overnight site.
 Technical support is available for emergency repairs of well-maintained equipment.
 It is your responsibility to make sure your bicycle is in good condition.
 Labor is available at a discount.

-Look for the Rider Services trailer near the entrance into camp.
+Look for the Rider Services trailer in camp.
 Here you can ask questions, meet friends or locate missing items at lost and found.

 Cycle Oregon Gift Shop

-The Cycle Oregon Gift Shop is where you can buy extra meal tickets (limited amount available) or shop for some great Cycle Oregon merchandise.
+The Cycle Oregon Gift Shop is where you can shop for some great Cycle Oregon merchandise.
 We’ll have this year’s ride jersey and a selection of Cycle Oregon merchandise.
 There’s tons of fun stuff: lights, coffee mugs, windbreakers, water bottles, and more.